 Covenanting communities are a new kind of Unitarian Universalist (UU) group.
 They claim a UU identity and advance UU values, but they look and feel different from a traditional congregation.
 Covenanting communities include small meeting groups, missional communities, intentional living cooperatives, national networks, and more.
 Recognized by the Unitarian Universalist Association, covenanting communities are helping people imagine new ways of living out their UU faith and values while staying officially connected to the wider UU family.

-Download the Covenanting Communities FAQ to learn more.
+Download the Covenanting Communities FAQ (PDF) to learn more.

 Application and Annual Renewal Process

 - To apply to become a covenanting community, complete the online application form.

 - Current covenanting communities must complete an annual renewal.
 Complete the 2018 Annual Renewal Form (due February 15, 2018).

 Stories and Blog Posts